dovy/dovy.github.io/_posts/2015-04-24-true-url-to-post-id-in-wordpress.markdown

 -
 --
 ## Credits for this Work
-I couldn't do this alone.
-I stood on the back of giants and simply finished off their work.
-I'd like to credit the following:
+I couldn't have accomplished the feat alone.
+Admittedly, I stood on the back of giants, finishing off the work they began.
+I'd like to credit the following sources:

 * The WordPress Core: `url_to_postid()` inside ~/wp-includes/rewrite.php
 * Adaptions taken from <a href="http://betterwp.net/wordpress-tips/url_to_postid-for-custom-post-types/">http://betterwp.net/wordpress-tips/url_to_postid-for-custom-post-types/</a>